azure-devops/ci/smoke/test-runner/README.md

        --nsgAllowHost               Comma separated hosts that needs to be allowed for SSH access in the newly created Kubernetes master network security group

+       --exposePort                 Expose the port on the host running the script, which maps to the Jenkins service port running in the Docker container.

+       --timeout                    Timeout for the entire task in seconds, default 3600

      <Miscellaneous>
        --[no]clean                  Whether to delete the related resource groups at the end of the script.